harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 </div>

 <!--
-- This is the represtation of a Stone Age web developer
+- This is the representation of a Stone Age web developer

 - While it was extra manual work to optimise things, it wasn't too complicated, not a bad time